Biren07/Quiz-Application/README.md

 - **Difficulty Levels**: Add multiple difficulty levels for each subject to enhance the quiz experience.
 - **Question Bank Expansion**: Expand the quiz by adding more subjects and questions.

-## Contributions

-Feel free to fork the repository and submit pull requests for any improvements or features you'd like to add.
-Contributions are welcome!